juju/docs/src/en/tutorial-k8s-static-pv.md

 ## Static persistent volumes

-We've now reached the step where we can achieve the main goal of this tutorial.
 We will now create persistent volumes, or PVs in Kubernetes parlance.
 Another way of saying this is that we will set up statically provisioned storage.